Modern technique: History

-In 1956, following a career in the US Marine Corps where he served in World War II and the Korean War, and rose to the rank of lieutenant colonel, Jeff Cooper started holding Leatherslap shooting events and established the Bear Valley Gunslingers at Big Bear Lake, California.
+In 1956, following a career in the United States Marine Corps where he served in World War II and the Korean War, and rose to the rank of lieutenant colonel, Jeff Cooper started holding Leatherslap shooting events and established the Bear Valley Gunslingers at Big Bear Lake, California.
 The initial events consisted of straight quick-draw matches, determining who could draw and hit a target at seven yards the fastest.
 They were the first matches of their kind, unrestricted as to technique, weapon, caliber, holster, or profession.

 Initially, competitors primarily used some form of point shooting, a single-handed technique with the pistol fired from the hip, that was popular and believed to be the best-suited to the purpose.
 However, shooters would often discharge several rounds from the hip in rapid succession, but miss the 18-inch balloons seven yards away.
 One of the early champions, Jack Weaver, switched to an eye-level, two-handed, aimed technique.
 In his words, "a pretty quick hit was better than a lightning-fast miss."

 Weaver's string of victories, resulting from his new method, influenced adoption of the technique and abandonment of point shooting.
 Soon, firearms trainers, most notably Cooper, began refining and codifying the concept; the result became the modern technique.

-Over several years, the Bear Valley Gunslingers evolved into the South Western Combat Pistol League (SWCPL; known officially as the Southwest Pistol League (SWPL) as the word "combat" offended then California Secretary of State, Frank M. Jordan).
+Over several years, the Bear Valley Gunslingers evolved into the South Western Combat Pistol League (SWCPL; known officially as the Southwest Pistol League (SWPL) – Cooper asserted that the word "combat" offended the then California Secretary of State, Frank M. Jordan).
 Their objective was to inject realism into pistol-shooting competition, thus developing the best methods of using a pistol for self-defense.
 The later competitions held at Big Bear were designed to represent actual and projected real-life situations, including shootings that some of the police officers attending the SWCPL had experienced.
 Six competitors consistently dominated the competitions, and these men became known as the Combat Masters: Jack Weaver, Ray Chapman, Elden Carl, Thell Reed, John Plähn, and Jeff Cooper.